 - The error message indicates that there is a problem with the connection into my Google Cloud Storage.

 To dig deeper, I consult my Kubernetes Dashboard:

 There I find my failed Graph as a Pod in state Terminated: Error.
 Looking at the respective log shows me similar but a bit more detailed information about the issue:

 With this information, i.e. the Pod name and timestamp of the issue, I can deep dive into Kibana, that comes out of the box with SAP Data Hub Diagnostics:

 Not surprisingly, my file there was last modified just before the connection issue occurred.
 Since there are no reports about an Google Cloud Platform issue at that point in time, my next line of inquiry is whether there had been an issue with my internet connection or even an internal network issue then.
 As it turns out, there had in fact been an internet connection issue that has by now been resolved by my Internet Service Provider.

 Therefore, in this case, it is safe to just start my SAP Data Hub Graph again.
 Since it is based on Kafka it starts to immediately process the queued messages from the point of failure on until the most current message which I check in my SAP Data Hub Terminal:

-Since the log information remains available in Kibana, it is now even safe to delete the failed SAP Data Hub Graph either from the SAP Data Hub Modeler or the Kubernetes Dashboard, to get a clean sheet again that makes it easier to detect new issues:
+Since the log information remains available in Kibana, it is now even safe to delete the failed SAP Data Hub Graph from the SAP Data Hub Modeler, to get a clean sheet again that makes it easier to detect new issues: